Skip to main content

 By Stephen C. Schultz

-I was sitting in Atlanta waiting for a flight to Bermuda.
-It was actually a work related trip and the conversation between my wife and I as I headed out the door was;
+I was sitting in Atlanta, waiting for a flight to Bermuda.
+It was actually a work-related trip, and the conversation between my wife and me as I headed out the door went like this:

 “Yes, it’s Bermuda.
-But, it’s a short stay and we will be in a workshop the whole time.”
+But it’s a short stay, and we’ll be in a workshop the whole time.”

 It was no use.
-There is no way to gain anyone’s sympathy when you are headed to Bermuda.
-It is a wonderful place for sure.
-I’m fortunate to work with an organization that takes seriously the support and encouragement of families no matter where they are located.
+There’s no way to gain anyone’s sympathy when you're headed to Bermuda.
+It is, without a doubt, a wonderful place.
+I’m fortunate to work with an organization that takes seriously the support and encouragement of families, no matter where they are located.

-I received a message on my phone from a friend who said it had been a while since I posted something on my blog.
-She said she looked forward to seeing what was next.
+While waiting for my flight, I received a message on my phone from a friend who said it had been a while since I posted something on my blog.
+She mentioned that she looked forward to seeing what was next.

 I mentioned this to my brother Jared, who was sitting next to me in the airport (why he was going to Bermuda with me is another story).
 I showed him the message from my friend and mentioned that I had a blog.
 He laughed.
-I mentioned it was a blog that blended personal experiences, insights, childhood memories and situations related to work.
+I explained that it was a blog blending personal experiences, insights, childhood memories, and situations related to work.
 He laughed again.
-So, I booted up my phone and showed him the blog…he started to read.
+So, I pulled out my phone and showed him the blog.
+He started reading.
 He laughed.

-My brother read for a while, then looked over, raised an eyebrow and said,
+After reading for a while, he looked over, raised an eyebrow, and said,

 “The Interpreted Rock?”

-Back in the early days, when wilderness therapy programs were starting to be recognized as a viable treatment modality for teens, it was common for students hiking in the back country to get frustrated.
+Back in the early days, when wilderness therapy programs were just beginning to be recognized as a viable treatment modality for teens, it was common for students hiking in the backcountry to get frustrated.
 It still is.
-But back then, when a student would swear, they would be required to pick up a rock and put it in their backpack.
-While this “consequence” provided an opportunity for students to “think before they act”, it was simply a consequence that soon became perceived as “Punishment”.
-And, punishment is a dynamic these students were very familiar with in their families of origin.
+But back then, when a student would swear, they were required to pick up a rock and put it in their backpack.
+While this “consequence” was meant to encourage students to “think before they act,” it soon became perceived simply as punishment—a dynamic many of these students were already very familiar with in their families of origin.

-How often in life, when we are communicating with and parenting our own kids, do we throw around “Rocks” like; “you’re grounded!” or “…because I said so…” or “…if I’ve told you once, I’ve told you a thousand times…”?
+How often in life, when we communicate with and parent our own kids, do we throw around “rocks” like:

 Do we take the time to interpret the situation with our kids?
-Do we encourage meaning, understanding and insight to take root?
-Or, do we simply allow consequences to be the proverbial “un-interpreted rock” in the “backpack” of our children’s lives?
+Do we encourage meaning, understanding, and insight to take root?
+Or do we simply allow consequences to become the proverbial uninterpreted rock in the backpack of our children’s lives?

 Comments